I love Manhattan, but when I need a break from the concrete canyons I head to the Bronx and the New York Botanical

 Families can rely on a wealth of kid-friendly programming including drop-in nature exploration or gardening activities in addition to experiences that complement major exhibitions.
-Garden members also benefit from more formalized, longer-term series which take places one day each weekend over six weeks.
+Garden members also benefit from more formalized, longer-term series which take place one day each weekend over six weeks.

 During the week, visitors can walk through the property on their own or take advantage of audio tours (Daily from 10 am – 6 pm) or spend a Saturday morning (11am-12pm) exploring the grounds on a Bird Walk with a naturalist.